mawinkler/playground-one/docs/scenarios/vision-one/v1-aws-service-gateway-manually.md

 - Playground One Network with Managed Active Directory enabled

-Verify, that you have `AWS MAD - create Active Directory` enabled in your configuration.
+Verify, that you have `AWS MAD - create Managed Active Directory` enabled in your configuration.

 ```sh
 pgo --config